 When a user logs on to the storage management software or when the storage management software executes the security information management function provided by SF.MGMT, SF.I&A accepts an identification and authentication request based on the user ID and password for the user account, compares the user account with the registered account information (user ID, password, lock status (locked or unlocked) of the user), and identifies and authenticates the user account.
+Moreover, SF.I&A can authenticate the user account by executing the authentication of the user account as a proxy of the external authentication function registered in the TOE.
+However, only an account registered in the TOE can use the outside authentication function.
+Any user not registered in the TOE will fail to log in due to the TOE identification function, regardless of whether the external authentication function or the internal authentication function is used.

-When identification and authentication of the user account are successful and the user account is unlocked, SF.I&A accesses the ACL table to obtain the role and permission of the user.
+By using either above-mentioned method, when identification and authentication of the user account are successful and the user account is unlocked, SF.I&A accesses the ACL table to obtain the role and permission of the user.
 At this time, SF.I&A controls access to the ACL table (object) based on the user ID associated with the process (subject) acting on behalf of the user and the following rule: